forcedotcom/LightningTestingService/developer-workflow.md

 ### Push Metadata to a Scratch Org

 Your tests are written as JavaScript files saved in archive static resources.
-When you update your tests locally, you need to push the new static resource to the org you're using for testing.
+When you update your tests locally, you need to push the new static resource to the org you’re using for testing.

   1. Push local metadata to your scratch org.